How to Setup a Call Centre from Scratch – The Checklist

 Here are some key considerations to keep in mind when opening a brand new contact centre.

 The first thing you should do is identify the reason why you are opening a new contact centre, specifically focusing on your purpose and objectives.
-It can also help to look at what channels your customers are using and where you need to be to align with their needs.

-You also need to determine how big your contact centre needs to be for your business to be successful.
+You need to determine how big your contact centre needs to be for your business to be successful.
 Once you have a firm gauge on size, you can then base all of your technology, recruitment and office space needs around this.

 Guessing at how many employees you will need could leave you stuck in an office that is 50 seats short, or paying out for space you don’t need – both of these scenarios could cost you heavily in the long run.